The Rebuilders Campus

-The Rebuilders College is a partnership between our community and Cooperative Christian Ministry (CCM) to establish new transitional housing capacity that will help individuals and families experiencing homelessness and housing crisis, to achieve stable housing.
+The Rebuilders Campus is a partnership between our community and Cooperative Christian Ministry (CCM) to establish new transitional housing capacity that will help individuals and families experiencing homelessness and housing crisis, to achieve stable housing.

-The Rebuilders College is designed around a facility that can serve 50 households of families with children, senior adults and adults with disabilities who are experiencing homelessness or housing crisis.
+The Rebuilders Campus is designed around a facility that can serve 50 households of families with children, senior adults and adults with disabilities who are experiencing homelessness or housing crisis.
 The initial impact will double CCM’s current capacity of its entry programs (My Father’s House and Mothers & Children) to 30-45 households and increase the program’s capacity by 400% when fully implemented.
 At full capacity, this facility and program will serve 180-220 adults and children, which represents approximately half (50%) of the current level of need for these populations.

 Cooperative Christian Ministry’s Path to Stability housing programs represent a continuum of housing that allows time and opportunity for individuals and families to rebuild their lives and establish stability for their home and their families.

 Individuals and families enrolled in The Rebuilders College will have satisfied a rigorous application process to qualify their need, readiness for the hard work of a structured and disciplined program and a desire to persevere for positive outcomes.